 There are other ways to hook them up.
 You could use RCA to XLR, or RCA to TRS.
 The former is unbalanced while the latter is balanced.
-I always recommend using balanced cables because they use 2 signal wires plus a ground wire, in effect reversing the polarity and cancelling out any noise.
+I always recommend using balanced cables because they use 2 signal wires plus a ground wire, in effect reversing the polarity and canceling out any noise.

 Both have a tight, flat, and clean sound.
 Very neutral.